 In masters and doctoral programs, you are expected to analyze and cite peer-reviewed materials.
-Keep in mind that even if a journal is considered peer-reviewed, not all of the articles will have been peer-reviewed.
+Keep in mind that even if a journal is considered peer-reviewed, not all of its articles will have been peer-reviewed.
 Commentaries, opinion articles, book reviews, letters to the editor, and the editor’s introduction likely have not gone through the peer-review process.
 Check out the following sources to learn more about peer review:

 You can use the database filters to refine results based on scholarly or peer review status.
 Select the filter to see articles that have been peer reviewed as the example below.
 This screenshot is from ProQuest Research Library and shows the peer review filter on the left-hand side of the results list.